IBM-Cloud/docs/troubleshoot/index.md

 ## Cannot switch application into debug mode
 {: #ts_debug}

+You might not be able to enable the debug mode if the Java virtual machine (JVM) version is 8 or lower.

-After you select **Enable application debug**, the tools attempt to switch the application into debug mode.
+After you select **Enable application debug**, the tools attempt to switch the application into the debug mode.
 Then, the Eclipse workbench begins a debug session.
 When the tools successfully enable debug mode, the web application status displays `Updating mode`, `Developing`, and `Debugging`.
 {: tsSymptoms}

-However, when the tools fail to enable debug mode, the web application status displays `Updating mode` and `Developing` only, and does not display `Debugging`.
+However, when the tools fail to enable the debug mode, the web application status displays `Updating mode` and `Developing` only, and does not display `Debugging`.
 The tools might also display the following error message in the Console view:

 ```
 bluemixMgmgClient - ???? [pool-1-thread-1] ....
 ERROR --- ClientProxyImpl: Cannot create the websocket connections for MyWebProj